jonathondilworth/detailed-plutus-lecture-notes/4-Lecture-Four.md

 # Lecture Four

-> “Unless you try to do something beyond what you have already mastered you will never grow.” <br />
+> “To imagine a language is to imagine a form of life.” <br />
-> — Ralph Waldo Emerson
+> — Ludwig Wittgenstein

 ### 1. Introduction